windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/package-system.md

 layout: documentation.twig
-title: Package System
+title: Packages

 ---

 ## What is Package?

+Package is an important part of Windwalker's system structure, which helps us organize our code and architecture, make system more modular.
-Package is the main component of Windwalker's structure.
-Here is a image that describe the package system:
+Here is a image to describe the package system:

 ![package](https://cloud.githubusercontent.com/assets/1639206/5579031/b4c50ed8-906e-11e4-8964-a1f2d949fc88.png)

-From above image, we will know there can be multiple packages and its' own MVC system in Windwalker.
+From above image, we will notice that there can be multiple packages and its' own MVC groups in Windwalker.
 That makes our application more flexible.
-For example, we can create a `FrontendPackage` and an `AdminPackage` as front-end and back-end respectively.
+For example, we can create a `FrontendPackage` for front-end an `AdminPackage` as for back-end use.
- And an `ApiPackage` to provide RESTful API for mobile APP.
+ And an `ApiPackage` to provide RESTful API for mobile APP if we need.

 Every package is pretty much a simple application having MVC, routing, configuration and database schema: